-When you see the Gettysburg Cyclorama today, you’ll see it the way Paul Philippoteaux originally intended.
-Together with a sound-and-light program, an overhead canopy and a three-dimensional diorama foreground that realistically features stone walls, broken fences, shattered trees and a cannon, the experience is so moving that it may bring you to tears, just as it did for many Civil War veterans who saw the Gettysburg Cyclorama years ago.
+Today the Gettysburg Cyclorama is displayed the way Paul Philippoteaux originally intended with an overhead canopy and a three-dimensional diorama foreground that realistically features stone walls, broken fences, shattered trees and a cannon.

 Gettysburg Cyclorama History

 Four versions of the Gettysburg Cyclorama painting existed at one time in the United States.
-The version that is on exhibit at the Gettysburg National Military Park Museum and Visitor Center, the Boston version of the painting, was first exhibited in that city in 1884.
+The Boston version on exhibit at the Gettysburg National Military Park Museum and Visitor Center was first exhibited in that city in 1884.
 The Gettysburg Cyclorama remained in private hands until the National Park Service acquired it in the 1940s.

-Over the years, the Gettysburg Cyclorama painting survived fire, leaks, tears, rotting, temperature and humidity fluctuations.
-To accommodate exhibit spaces over time, the Cyclorama had been sliced into panels and approximately 15 feet of sky had been removed over the years.
+Over the years, the Gettysburg Cyclorama painting survived fire, leaks, tears, rotting and temperature and humidity fluctuations.
+To accommodate exhibit spaces over time, the Cyclorama had been sliced into panels and approximately 15 feet of sky had been removed.
 These combined forces took a toll on the painting, creating seams and bends and causing chips in the paint.
 By the late 1990s, experts warned that unless the Cyclorama was repaired, this historic object could be lost forever.

 Gettysburg Cyclorama Conservation

-Repairing the Gettysburg Cyclorama painting required painstaking work by art conservationists under the direction of David Olin, Olin Conservation, Great Falls, Va.
+Repairing the Gettysburg Cyclorama painting required painstaking work by art conservationists under the direction of David Olin, owner of Olin Conservation in Great Falls, Va.
 Experts repaired unstable sections of the canvas and restored details lost during previous conservation attempts.
-The conservation of the Gettysburg Cyclorama was the largest conservation effort of its kind in North America.
+The conservation of the Gettysburg Cyclorama was the largest effort of its kind to date in North America.